MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ComplianceSearch.md

 ## SYNOPSIS
 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

-Use the Set-ComplianceSearch cmdlet to modify non-running compliance searches in Exchange Server 2016 or later and in the Microsoft Purview portal.
+Use the Set-ComplianceSearch cmdlet to modify non-running compliance searches in Exchange Server 2016 or later and in the Microsoft Purview compliance portal.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).